32 Different Types of Moths in Oregon

 by Sam Droege is licensed under CC PDM 1.0

-Corn Earworm Moths (Helicoverpa zea) have so many diverse forms that when they are gathered and placed next to one another, they appear to be from a different species entirely.
+Corn Earworm Moths (Helicoverpa zea) have so many diverse forms that when gathered and placed next to one another, they appear to be entirely from a different species.

-While some have rich green undertones, others are tawny and golden brown.
-Others are a blend of light brown and light green.
+While some have rich green undertones, others are tawny and golden brown, and others are a blend of light brown and light green.

 All mature moths have green eyes, a characteristic uncommon among moths.

-Each forewing of the majority of adults also has a circular mark with a dark dot in the center.
+Most adults’ forewing also has a circular mark with a dark dot in the center.

 The pointy tips of a brown or dark scalloped line towards the base of the wings have white or white-and-white spots.